 An algorithm for hemorrhage control.

 The immediate control of excessive bleeding is always a priority during the first contact with the patient.
 All bleeding must be controlled (Figure 137-2).
 Exsanguinating hemorrhage must be immediately controlled.
 All other bleeding can wait until the ABCs (airway, breathing, and circulation) and life-threatening conditions are addressed.
-The timing and selection of specific ...
+The timing and selection of specific measures to isolate and ...